 how ALBATOGRAPHY works:

-- For every image you purchase, I'll donate 20 percent of the net proceeds to organizations helping albatross, such as the Kauai Albatross Network, Cornell Lab of Ornithology's Albatross Cam, Pacific Rim Conservation, or Hawaii Wildlife Center.
-I'll rotate these organizations on a monthly basis.
+For every image you purchase, I'll donate 20 percent of the net proceeds to organizations helping albatross, such as the Kauai Albatross Network, Cornell Lab of Ornithology's Albatross Cam, Pacific Rim Conservation, or Hawaii Wildlife Center.
+I'll rotate these organizations throughout the season.

 It all started one winter when I flew to Midway Atoll National Wildlife Refuge in the North Pacific to count albatross nests.
 Maybe it was the sound of their courtship mooing and whinnying outside my window that seeped into my being as I slept.
 Perhaps it was the ocean scent of their sun-warmed feathers emanating off their big bodies.
 Since then, I've come to love the majestic albatross, in particular the Laysan albatross.
 I write about them for national and local magazines.
 On behalf of the Department of Fish and Wildlife, I monitor a large colony of them on the Hawaiian Island of Kauai where I live.
 And I photograph them.
 With their artistic faces, the tender love they express toward their lifelong partners and their chicks, and their outstretched, six-and-a-half-foot wings in flight, they make beautiful portraits.

 And, yet, I want to do more for albatross.
 I want to give back.
 I've decided the way I can do that is through my photography.
 (Why let these images sit on a hard drive in my desk drawer when they can fly free into the world;-)